 Camden oozes alternative cool – with a well-cemented reputation as one of London’s livelier areas.
 Looking for the best Camden bars for your cheeky night out?
 Here’s where to start.

 Camden has no shortage of bars: whether you’re looking for a grunge hangout, hidden drinking spots or chic cocktails, you’re guaranteed to find it in Camden.

 What else would you expect from an area that’s pretty much cemented its reputation as one of London’s coolest spots?

 Finding a good bar though?
 That takes a little more effort.

-Luckily for you, I’ve done all the grunt work trying and testing Camden’s bars to work out which ones are worthy of your time and which ones you can skip without any FOMO.
+Luckily for you, we’ve done all the grunt work trying and testing Camden’s bars to work out which ones are worthy of your time and which ones you can skip without any FOMO.

 The Best Bars in Camden

 Fifty-Five is one of the stalwarts of the Camden Town bar scene.
 Set over two levels, this laidback bar has been serving up fabulous cocktails for more than a decade, and has become an integral part of the fabric of Camden.

 Because that means they’ve had lots of practice when it comes to creating banging concoctions for your evening tipple.